jhyuen/fp-VandanaAnand-ChingWingCheng-JanetteFong-ShineLinThant-JosephYuen/README.md

 ## Purpose
 To develop a web application that allows for landlords and tenants to communicate, and view upcoming events and payments.

+## Requirements Satisfied

+Your project should consist of a complete Web application, exhibiting facets of the three main sections of the course material:

+- Static Web page content and design.
+You should have a project that is accessible, easily navigable, and features significant content. ✔
+- Dynamic behavior implemented with JavaScript. ✔
+- Server-side programming *using Node.js*.
+Typically this will take the form of some sort of persistent data, authentication, and possibly server-side computation. ✔

+Additionally, you should incorporate features that you independently research, design, and implement for your project. ✔

 ## Features
 - **Login/Register** - Passport authentication
 - **Server and database** - Express and lowdb